-Our goal is to infer the occurrence time, location and magnitude of the next event from observations made during the self-organizing process along with a good body of theory.
+Our goal is to infer the occurrence time, location and magnitude of the next event from observations made during the self-organizing process along with a good body of theory (not yet available!).

-We should emphasize that the main observables will be the time variations of the structures.
+We should emphasize that the main observables will be the time variation of the seismic patterns ("structures").